fraigo/wordpress-theme-basic/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Demo Theme bundles or references the following third-party resources:
+BasicTheme Theme bundles or references the following third-party resources:

 Bootstrap 4.1
 Licenses: MIT